exercism/awk/concepts/nums-strs/about.md

 ### String operations

-There is only one string operations: concatenation.
+There is only one string operation: concatenation.
 Concatenation does not have a special operator;
 simply placing two strings next to each other concatenates them: